Security Data Works

 The "should we migrate off Splunk?" question, answered with measured numbers.

 The Migration Assessment is the work that produces a defensible answer.
-Not "we should migrate" or "we shouldn't" as opinion — measured TCO numbers projected against your specific workload, with the sensitivity bands attached, with the workload-classification breakdown that shows which queries port cleanly versus which need redesign, with the migration roadmap sequenced against your constraints.
+Instead of "we should migrate" or "we shouldn't" as opinion, you get measured TCO numbers projected against your specific workload, sensitivity bands attached, a workload-classification breakdown that shows which queries port cleanly versus which need redesign, and a migration roadmap sequenced against your constraints.
 The deliverable survives the procurement review and the CFO conversation; the underlying analysis is reproducible by your team.

 What you get